ahmadmhdyones/image-annotation-manager-nextjs/docs/Submission Details.md

 **Canvas Editor:**

 - Designed an intuitive canvas editor using prior experience with OpenLayer concepts.
-Features include drawing rectangles, selecting colors, and managing canvas stats (e.g., tools, annotations).
+Features include drawing rectangles, selecting colors, and managing canvas states (e.g., tools, annotations).
 - Implemented syncing with the backend for drawing and erasing operations using a UUID-based approach.
 - Built loading and syncing UIs for annotations and ensured performance optimization during annotation creation and deletion.
 - Add rectangle drawing tool.